harshit-paneri/Web-Location/README.md

 # Web Location

-By using basic API Token we  find the geographical location on the google maps through given coordinates
+ * By using basic API Token we  find the geographical location on the google maps through given coordinates

-# What you can contribute in this repository ?
-* Add Backgroud
-* Do better CSS
-* Improve Buttons </br>
-and many more..

-## How to contribute ?
+## How to contribute 📝 ?

-* Clone this repository :
+* Clone this repository 👩🏻‍💻:

 ```
 git clone https://github.com/harshit-paneri/Web-Location.git